Saturn’s Moon Enceladus Becomes A Top Candidate For Life

 Watch NASA’s Enceladus announcement below:

-Scott Bolton is a co-Investigator on the NASA Cassini mission.
-He’s at the Southwest Research Institute in San Antonio, Texas.
+Scott Bolton is Principal investigator on the Juno mission and a Co-investigator on the Cassini mission.
+He’s Associate Vice President at the Southwest Research Institute in San Antonio, Texas.

 SPEAKER 1: Speaking of life on other worlds, new research on data from NASA’s Cassini mission is raising the stakes for Saturn’s moon Enceladus.
 Not only is it expelling plumes of water vapor from cracks in its icy shell, but these plumes seem to be coming from hydrothermal vents under an ocean, and the plumes are full of hydrogen.
 If I were a microbe living on a hydrothermal vent on earth, then hydrogen would be a tasty source of energy.
 Does this mean we might find microbes on Enceladus?